lihnick/fantasycivics/database/documentation.md

 ## Players

+**Note:** _In the future, a process to restrict when users can modify their rosters should be implemented, possibly relative to time in the current match._

 ### Database.getRoster()
 Get all players and their scoring data from a roster in a given league for a given user.